 Some argue that cursive writing encourages creativity.
 While students may be initially taught how to form each letter correctly, in a very prescribed way, it’s not uncommon for them to later develop their own personal style of handwriting.

-There are arguments that students need to learn cursive writing in order to develop a signature.
+There are arguments that students need to learn cursive writing to develop a signature.
 They may require a signature when they’re older to sign legal documents such as cheques or home purchases.
-Some also argue that without learning cursive, students will be unable to read any form of communication that is done in handwriting, in their personal day-to-day life or on the job.
+Some also argue that without learning cursive, students will be unable to read any form of communication done in handwriting, in their personal day-to-day life, or on the job.

-The other factor to consider when introducing cursive letters is to begin with those that have some similarities in form to their printed counterparts.
-For example, using the order listed above, the letters in the first grouping are visually similar to the printed letters.
+The other factor to consider when introducing cursive letters is, to begin with, those that have some similarities in form to their printed counterparts.
+For example, using the order listed above, the first grouping letters are visually similar to the printed letters.
 The hand movements students are required to make when forming the letters are also similar.
-Beginning with these letters will help students achieve success and increase their confidence before moving on to more difficult letters.
+These letters will help students achieve success and increase their confidence before moving on to more difficult letters.

 After introducing the lowercase letters and providing both guided and independent practice, educators can move on to uppercase letters.

-As students are taught how to correctly form letters in cursive, it’s important to provide them with opportunities for independent practice.
+As students are taught how to form letters in cursive correctly, it’s important to provide them with opportunities for independent practice.
 There are many worksheets educators can access online to support their students with cursive writing practice.
-Worksheets often focus on one individual letter at a time, with opportunities for students to first trace the letter a number of times, allowing them to rehearse the motion needed to form the letter.
+Worksheets often focus on one individual letter at a time, with opportunities for students to first trace the letter several times, allowing them to rehearse the motion needed to form the letter.
 Following the tracing activity, there are opportunities for students to write the letter independently.
-Once students have become more proficient writing individual letters, educators can access worksheets that provide opportunities for students to practice writing words.
+Once students have become more proficient in writing individual letters, educators can access worksheets that provide opportunities for students to practice writing words.
 This gives them experience with linking letters together.

 Aside from pre-made worksheets, students can also practice handwriting by tracing over letters or words that have been written in highlighter.
-For example, the teacher can write a word in highlighter and the student can trace over it in pencil.
+For example, the teacher can write a word in a highlighter, and the student can trace it in pencil.

 To boost students’ motivation while learning cursive letters, teach them how to write words of personal significance.
 Students may really enjoy learning how to write their name and friends’ or family members’ names.

-As students are learning cursive writing and even after formal instruction has concluded, it can be very beneficial to provide students with a model of the letters to refer to.
+As students learn cursive writing, and even after formal instruction has concluded, it can be very beneficial to provide students with a model of the letters to refer to.
 This may be a poster on the wall or a smaller, individual guide on students’ desks.
 This way, if students forget how to form a letter early in their learning, they have a guideline they can independently refer to.